hashicorp/nomad/website/source/guides/external/lxc.html.md

 ...
 ```

-### Step 5: Register the Nomad Job
+### Step 4: Register the Nomad Job

-Register a Nomad job that deploys an LXC workload and confirm the evaluation (you can find and example job [here][lxc-job]):
+You can run this [LXC example job][lxc-job] to register a Nomad job that deploys an LXC workload.

 ```shell
 $ nomad run lxc.nomad